aedobbyn/menu-builder/README.md

         * Incorporate food flavor profiles to increase flavor consistency within a meal
     * Cluster analyses
         * Can we reverse-engineer food groups?
-    * Supermenus
-        * Take the randomness out: what are the best menus overall?
-(Lowest in must restricts, highest in nutrients, any serving size)

 ***